tedchen0001/OSCP-Notes/Off_Sec_PG/Shiftdel(WIP).md

 ```

-Acroding to the Nmap scan results, we can confirm that wordpress is running at 80 port.
+Acroding to the Nmap scan results, we can confirm that wordpress is running on 80 port.
 Using WPSCAN to find vulnerabilities.
 We find two users: ```admin``` and ```intern```.

 ![image](https://github.com/tedchen0001/OSCP-Notes/blob/master/Off_Sec_PG/Pic/Shiftdel/Shiftdel_2022.01.04_21h38m17s_001_.png)